alt-romes/linear-core/popl_response.md

 > the theory?
 Do coercions not come up in Linear Haskell programs?

-Equality coercions in Core exist to support advanced type-level features (e.g. type families, GADTs) which are mostly orthogonal to linearity.
+Equality coercions in Core exist to support advanced type-level features (e.g. type families, GADTs) which are mostly orthogonal to the mismatch between "naive" syntactic and semantic linearity.
 So we do not model them at this stage to illustrate the essence of our system without the added complexity of coercions.
-As discussed in Section 6.1 (L.1141), there are plausible interactions between GADTs and linearity through so-called multiplicity coercions, which we leave for future study.
-While we expect that our system can scale to such a setting, we felt that the study of coercions under the lens of semantic linearity is itself a whole topic of study in its own right.
+As discussed in Section 6.1 (L.1141), there are plausible interactions between GADTs and linearity through so-called multiplicity coercions.
+We expect that our system can scale to such a setting, but we believe that the formalization of such coercions is an independent topic of study.

-Our prototype implementation is mainly concerned with checking linearity according to our theory (tracking usage environments and variables).
-Casts and coercions are essentially ignored, and our plugin will reject programs which depend on coercions to be accepted as linear.
+In our prototype implementation casts and coercions are essentially ignored.
+Our plugin will reject programs which depend on coercions to be accepted as linear.